 Exposure to Chemicals: Men who served in the military during the Vietnam and Korean wars who were exposed to Agent Orange are at a higher risk for developing prostate cancer (and other cancers/diseases)

 Cells make up all of your body’s tissues and organs, including the prostate.
 Normally, cells within the prostate grow, divide, interact, and die.
 Normal cells are limited in their growth.
 Prostate cancer cells, however, have lost control and grow on top of each other, forming a tumor.
 The only thing limiting cancer cell growth is the amount of blood supply.
 Prostate cancer cells can also break away from the prostate and travel throughout your body, attach to other tissues, and continue to grow, a process called metastasis.
 What causes normal prostate cancer cells to become cancer cells isn’t fully understood, but it involves a disruption of the processes that control normal cell growth and death.

 The causes of prostate cancer are not fully understood, although it is believed that multiple factors can contribute to your overall risk, including your family background, ethnicity, diet, and environmental factors.

-One out of seven men will develop prostate cancer during his lifetime.
+One out of nine men will develop prostate cancer during his lifetime.
 African American men are 60 percent more likely to develop prostate cancer, and twice as likely to die from prostate cancer, in comparison to Caucasian men.

 A man with a father or brother diagnosed with prostate cancer has an increased chance of also being diagnosed with prostate cancer.
 Some experts suggest that men with a higher risk of developing the disease begin testing for it beginning at age 35, however no study has yet proven that lives are saved by testing at that age.
 The best advice is for men to make an informed decision.